data-apis/scipy-2023-presentation/paper.rst

 identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
-The sample of downstream libraries included the following libraries: pandas, Matplotlib, Xarray, scikit-learn, and scikit- image, among others.
+The sample of downstream libraries included the following libraries: pandas, Matplotlib, Xarray, scikit-learn, and scikit-image, among others.
 Next, we instrumented downstream libraries in order to record Python array API calls (TODO: repo citation).
 After instrumentation, we collected traces while running downstream library test suites.
-We subsequently transformed trace data into structured JSON data for subsequent analysis.
+We subsequently transformed trace data into structured JSON for subsequent analysis.
 From the structured data, we generated empirical APIs based on provided arguments and associated data types, noting which downstream library called which empirical API and at what frequency.
 We then derived a single inferred API which unifies the individual empirical API calling semantics.
-We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs (see above).
+We organized the API results in human-readable form as type definition files and compared the inferred API to the publicly documented APIs obtained during design analysis.

 The following is an example inferred API for `numpy.arange`, with the docstring indicating the number of lines of code which invoked the function for each